 "I felt nothing toward my baby," says Koss.
 "One day I woke up and I didn't care about her."

-Koss was going through postpartum depression, or PPD, caused by a combination of stress, genetics and hormonal changes.
-Surveys show that one in seven new mothers in the U.S. have a prolonged period of overwhelming depression or anxiety after giving birth.
+Koss was going through postpartum depression, or PPD, thought to be caused by a combination of stress, genetics and hormonal changes.
+It was her second time; she'd also had it after the birth of her first daughter, Elora.
+Surveys show that 1 in 7 new mothers in the U.S. have a prolonged period of overwhelming depression or anxiety after giving birth.

 PPD is different from the "baby blues," a term for the temporary sadness that can hit women right after birth for a few days or a few weeks.
 PPD lasts for months and bears a special stigma that makes it more difficult for mothers to get care, not just in the U.S. but in other parts of the world as well.